DenisKhay/gql-apollo-temp/README.md

 1. Setup run of two containers with docker-compose.
 Purpose is to make only api endpoint visible outside.
 2. User access?
 Think about it.

+#### TODO 2:
+ 1. First of previous todo is done.
+But still I believe I need setup admin login/password
+ 2. Need to know how to make container names more appropriate with docker-compose? container_name, yes, but seems there is some caveats..
+Check it.
+Do it.
+ 3. Need to rework approach for to making backups using networks, not links.
+ 4. Awaiter of mongodb!!!
+ 4. User roles/access.